-On July 12, 2016 at 1pm in the afternoon, W.O.L.F. received an urgent request for help from our rescue partner Wolf Haven International, a sanctuary in Washington State that rescues wolves and wolf dogs and participates in species restoration.
+On July 12, 2016 at 1:00 in the afternoon, W.O.L.F. received an urgent request for help from our rescue partner Wolf Haven International, a sanctuary in Washington that rescues wolves and wolf dogs and participates in species restoration.
 Washington Game and Fish intended to trap the sisters and kill them that day unless a sanctuary stepped up to rescue them.
-The deadline for finding a sanctuary home was 4 pm.
+The deadline for finding a sanctuary home was 4:00 PM.
 Since Wolf Haven International did not have space for the wolves, they contacted W.O.L.F.
 W.O.L.F.’s Executive Director and the Director of Animal Care conferred and immediately agreed to help.
-The sisters were trapped that day and turned over to Wolf Haven staff who rendezvoused with the W.O.L.F. rescue team in Idaho.
+The sisters were trapped that day and turned over to Wolf Haven staff, who rendezvoused with the W.O.L.F. rescue team in Idaho.
 The transfer went smoothly, and the sisters were driven directly to Wellington Veterinary Hospital.
 They arrived in Colorado on July 14, and Dr. Teva Stone performed health checks, vaccinations, and spay surgery.
-By 8 pm that evening, the girls arrived at the Sanctuary.
+By 8:00 that evening, the girls arrived at the Sanctuary.
 They were placed in a large enclosure with a large gated catch-up area where they could be easily observed.

 The sisters immediately began exploring their surroundings and looking for vulnerabilities in the fencing.
 Amaris was a digger, and Indigo was a climber.
 The both started to work looking for a way out.
 Indigo managed to climb the fence and wedge herself in the safety area between her enclosure and the next enclosure.
 Amaris was able to dig nearly into the next enclosure.
 Staff watched the ingenious escape artists and calmly and quickly went about reinforcing fencing and making the enclosure escape-proof for the sisters.

 Since their early escape attempts, Indigo and Amaris have relaxed, and they are enjoying a life where they have regular food, interesting wolf neighbors, and lots of space to run and roam.
 The sisters enjoy watching the staff and volunteers do chores and they always know when it is feeding time.
 They are finally safe and in their forever home.